There are two primary reasons why significant funds are not available for distribution at this time: required reserves

-More than 1,200 objections have been filed relating to the time-based damages issue.
-The objections relate to additional payments based on the New York state statutory pre-judgment interest rate of 9 percent, inflation, or other damages calculations.
 On September 10, 2013, the United States Bankruptcy Court for the Southern District of New York approved the SIPA Trustee’s motion to deny time-based damages adjustments to customer claims.
-That decision was appealed by objecting parties on September 24, 2013 and on the same day an order was filed by the Bankruptcy Court certifying the order of September 10, 2013 for immediate appeal to the United States Court of Appeals.
-An immediate appeal was accepted by the Second Circuit on January 22, 2014, and oral arguments were heard on Tuesday, October 14, 2014.
+That decision was appealed by certain objecting parties on September 24, 2013.
+An order was filed by the Bankruptcy Court certifying the order of September 10, 2013 for immediate appeal to the United States Court of Appeals.
+The appeal was accepted by the Second Circuit on January 22, 2014, and oral arguments were heard on Tuesday, October 14, 2014.